Tigeroncode/AI-Powered-site-linker/README.md

     'memory_efficiency': '2.1GB/10K' # Resource utilization
 }
 ```

-### Historic Data metrics 🗺
-* Before and after crawl comparison code is used to measure the real-time performance evaluation of the ai-link generator
-* The implementation steps for historic data crawl are : * Pre-implementation Baseline
-* * Post implementation result
-  * * Screaming frog testing🐸
-    * *Log file analysis Testing enterprise evaluation
-    * * Enchanced evaluation framework

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.